The Argument From Fine-Tuning

 - Every interval in the real numbers has uncountably infinite values, so the possible interval for life-containing universes has the same amount of possible values as any other interval (like -infinity..+infinity).
 So the classification of “tiny” does not really make sense.

-Given an uniform/even distribution of values for the constants (any real number has the same probability) then every value is unlikely, whether a special value or a regular value.
+Given an uniform/even distribution of values for the constants (any real number has the same probability), it follows that every value is unlikely, whether a special value or a regular value.
 Even every finite interval is unlikely (improper prior).

 The event “1 million radioactive atoms in 1 m³ decay at the same time” is very unlikely.
 Does that mean that it is fine-tuned?
 Rolling a dice a thousand times with only sixes is unlikely.
 Does that mean it was fine-tuned?